min2ha/ukwa-site/content/target/44476/index.en.md

   "subject": "EU Referendum"
 }

-# UK Polling Report: What we can learn from the referendum polling

 blog post on what could have affected the results of opinion polls on the EU Referendum